Respect, protect and enjoy our beaches

 - Gundimore Beach.

 - the western end of Sandbanks beach.

 We want you to enjoy the sun safely.
 Here are some useful tips:

 - spend time in the shade between 11am and 3pm

 You can’t give lectures, sermons or any kind of performance on Bournemouth, Christchurch or Poole beaches.

-You can’t beg or ask for money on the beach, either verbally or by handing out leaflets.
+You cannot beg, busk or ask for money on any part of the seafront, either verbally, by handing out leaflets or requesting donations.

 Climbing on walls, fences and cliffs